outscale/simugreen/README.md

 # Preconditions
 1. GitHub account

 You need a GitHub account.
-You start by forking [this repository](https://github.com/outscale-dev/hackathon202210) into your GitHub account.
+You start by forking into your GitHub account.

-Your delivery is a GitHab repository with an updated project.

 2. Linux or Mac computer